 - a.
 Vehicular access to loading facilities is to be provided from secondary and tertiary streets where possible. - b.
 Rubbish and recycling areas must be provided in accordance with Section 6.3 Waste Management.
-These areas must: - i. be integrated with the development; - ii. minimise the visibility of these facilities from the street; and - iii. be located away from openable windows to habitable rooms. - Barrier free access is to be provided to all shared facilities.
+These areas must: - a. be integrated with the development; - i. minimise the visibility of these facilities from the street; and - ii. be located away from openable windows to habitable rooms. - c.
+Barrier free access is to be provided to all shared facilities.